The Only 2 TRX Exercises You Need For Wide Shoulders

 And for most beginners, the technique is more intuitive to learn

-But before you jump into these two exercises, there’s one key principles you need to apply.
+But before you jump into these two exercises, there are two key principles you need to apply.

 TRX Shoulder Training Basics